Skip to main content

 The genetics of ASD are complex, with polygenic inheritance and potential environmental factors contributing to phenotypic variation.

-Individuals with ASD as a component of a more well-defined genetic condition are likely to demonstrate additional features, such as a distinctive appearance, congenital anomalies, aberrant growth patterns (tall or short stature, macro/microcephaly), motor impairment, seizures and more significant intellectual disability.
+There are many genetic syndromes in which ASD, or autistic traits, are more likely to be observed.
+When an underlying syndromic cause is present then individuals are likely to demonstrate additional features, such as a distinctive appearance, congenital anomalies, aberrant growth patterns (tall or short stature, macro- or microcephaly), motor impairment, seizures or more significant intellectual disability.

 For information about testing for ASD, see Presentation: Child with a suspected autistic spectrum disorder and Presentation: Child with developmental delay or intellectual disability.